Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 1. iShares Core FTSE 100

-Its primary holdings include mega corporations like Shell, AstraZeneca, HSBC, Unilever and BP.
+Its primary holdings includes the likes of Shell, AstraZeneca, HSBC, Unilever and BP.
 These companies are based in the UK but also operate internationally.
-This characteristic means the fund has more of an international focus than you might think and is less dependent on what’s going on in the UK economy.
+This characteristic means the index and the fund has more of an international bent.

-The fund is a really cheap way to access the FTSE 100 - with a 0.10% ongoing charge.
+The fund, run by giant investment firm BlackRock, is a cheap way to access the FTSE 100 with a 0.10% ongoing annual charge.

 2. Vanguard FTSE 250 ETF

-This fund tracks the FTSE 250 index and focuses on smaller to medium sized UK companies providing you exposure to the domestic UK economy - more so than the FTSE 100 tracker which includes more multinational companies.
+This fund is an exchange-traded fund that tracks the FTSE 250 - an index focused on smaller to medium sized UK companies and therefore better reflects the health of the British economy providing you exposure to the domestic UK economy.

 3. Vanguard S&P 500 ETF

-This fund provides a cheap and easy way to invest in the US stock market by tracking the popular S&P 500 Index.
-It will provide you access to the world’s largest technology companies including AppleNVIDIA, MicrosoftAmazon and Facebook-owner Meta.
+This fund provides a cheap and easy way to invest in the US stock market by tracking the popular S&P 500 index.
+It provides access to the world’s largest technology companies including AppleNVIDIA, MicrosoftAmazon and Facebook-owner Meta.

 Important information - investors should note that the views expressed may no longer be current and may have already been acted upon.
 Overseas investments will be affected by movements in currency exchange rates.
 Investments in emerging markets can be more volatile than other more developed markets.
 This information is not a personal recommendation for any particular investment.
 There is a risk that the issuers of bonds may not be able to repay the money they have borrowed or make interest payments.
 When interest rates rise, bonds may fall in value.
 Rising interest rates may cause the value of your investment to fall.
 Reference to specific securities should not be construed as a recommendation to buy or sell these securities and is included for the purposes of illustration only.
 Tax treatment depends on individual circumstances and all tax rules may change in the future.
 Withdrawals from a pension product will not be possible until you reach age 55 (57 from 2028).
 If you are unsure about the suitability of an investment you should speak to one of Fidelity’s advisers or an authorised financial adviser of your choice.